Dun Aengus, Inishmore, Aran Islands 7

 Bike€15 (return)€8

-• Rossaveal: a free car park sits just before the pier (T‑junction).
-It is open 24 hours and suitable for overnight parking.
+• Rossaveal: a free car park sits just before the pier (at the T-junction), open 24 hours and fine for overnight.

-• Doolin: a large car park adjacent to the new pier; pay‑and‑display machines accept cards.
+• Doolin: a large car park beside the pier, with pay-and-display machines that take cards.

-• Cash: the smaller islands have limited card facilities and no ATMs, so bring enough cash for meals, souvenirs and small fees.
+• Cash: the smaller islands have limited card facilities and no ATMs, so bring enough cash for meals, fares and souvenirs.

-• Inis Mór offers the widest range: the Aran Islands Hotel, glamping pods at Aran Islands Camping & Glamping, B&Bs in Kilronan and self‑catering chalets.
+• Inis Mór has the widest range: the Aran Islands Hotel, glamping pods at Aran Islands Camping & Glamping, B&Bs in Kilronan and self-catering chalets.

-• Inis Meáin has a handful of B&Bs and the luxury Inis Meáin Restaurant & Suites, which serves a seasonal tasting menu.
+• Inis Meáin has a handful of B&Bs and the much-praised Inis Meáin Restaurant & Suites, with its seasonal tasting menu.

-• Inis Oírr provides a small hotel, Brú Radharc na Mara hostel and a few B&Bs.
+• Inis Oírr has a small hotel, the Brú Radharc na Mara hostel and a few B&Bs.

-Popular eateries include Tí Joe Watty’s (seafood and live trad music), Teach Nan Phaidi (thatched‑cottage café on Inis Mór) and Teach Ósta (the sole pub on Inis Meáin).
-For sweets, the Man of Aran Fudge shop near the Inis Oírr pier is a favourite.
+For food, Tí Joe Watty’s (seafood and live trad), Teach Nan Phaidí (a thatched-cottage café on Inis Mór) and Teach Ósta (the one pub on Inis Meáin) are the names to know.
+The Man of Aran Fudge shop near the Inis Oírr pier is the place for something sweet.

 Accessibility

-The islands are car‑free; visitors typically walk, cycle or use pony‑and‑trap tours.
-Paths to major forts involve uneven stone steps and steep climbs, so they are best suited to visitors with a reasonable level of fitness.
-Wheelchair access is limited to the main villages and some visitor centres.
+With no cars, visitors walk, cycle or take a pony-and-trap or mini-bus.
+The paths up to the major forts involve uneven stone steps and steep climbs, so they suit a reasonable level of fitness; wheelchair access is limited to the main villages and some visitor centres.

-• Tedfest (March) – a fan celebration of the cult TV series Father Ted held on Inis Mór.
-Activities include screenings, live music and a costume parade.
+• Tedfest (March) – a fan celebration of Father Ted on Inis Mór, with screenings, music and a costume parade.

-• Craiceann Bodhrán Festival (June) – showcases traditional Irish drumming with workshops, performances and street sessions across the islands.
+• Craiceann Bodhrán Festival (June) – traditional Irish drumming, with workshops, performances and street sessions.

-• Red Bull Cliff Diving – the world‑class competition takes place on the sheer west‑facing cliffs of Inis Mór each summer, drawing spectators and athletes from around the globe.
+• Red Bull Cliff Diving – the international series has run at the west-facing cliffs of Inis Mór, drawing divers and spectators from around the world.

-• Local music sessions – most pubs host nightly traditional music; check the local notice board for the schedule.
+• Pub sessions – most pubs host trad music nightly; check the notice board for what’s on.